overfl0/Bulletproof-Build-Environment/README.md

 # About
-This is the Vagrant environment that creates a windows virtual machine that can be used to work on the [Tactical Battlefield](http://www.tacbf.com/) mod launcher and downloader.
+This is the Vagrant environment that creates a windows virtual machine that can be used to work on the [Bulletproof Arma Launcher](https://github.com/overfl0/Bulletproof-Arma-Launcher).
 This repository will be updated should new dependencies be added to the launcher source code.

 # Prerequisites